EcoBlock-Network/eco_weave/README.md

 ---

 ### 3. **Sign a Transaction**
-Signs a transaction using a private key (`SigningKey`) to ensure authenticity.
+Sign a transaction using a private key to ensure authenticity.

 **Example:**
 ```rust